HenryZh47/laser-camera-calibration/README.md

 # LiDAR-Camera Calibration Toolbox

-This repository contains toolbox and data management utilities for sensor calibration.
-All the extrinsic parameters of the sensors are calibrated to a VLP-16 LiDAR.
+This repository is a set of toolbox and utilities to calibrate the extrinsic parameters between a LiDAR and a camera.

 ## Dependencies